ljvmiranda921/vs-split/README.md

 ```

 > **Note**
-> The `vs-split` library might look like it has a similar API with [scikit-learn's
+> It might look like `vs-split` has a similar API with [scikit-learn's
 > `train_test_split`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html),
-> but it does not.
+> but that's not the case.
 Unlike the latter, `vs_split.train_test_split` doesn't expect
-> an arbitrary number of iterables, and the keyword parameters are different too.
+> an arbitrary number of iterables, and the keyword parameters are also different.

 [^2]: vs-split has first-class support for spaCy.
 The main reason is that I've been using this for some internal robustness experiments to test some of our [pipeline components](https://spacy.io/usage/processing-pipelines).